 Accounts Receivable and Allowance for Doubtful Accounts.
 The Company manages trade credit risks to minimize exposure to uncollectible trade receivables.
 Prospective and existing customers are reviewed for creditworthiness based upon pre-established standards.
 Customers that do not meet minimum standards are required to provide additional credit support.
-The Company utilizes the allowance method for recording its allowance for uncollectible accounts, which is primarily based on the application of historical bad debt percentages applied against its aged accounts receivable.
+The Company considers many factors including historical customer collection experience, general and specific economic trends and know specific issues related to individual customers and transactions that might impact collectability.
 Increases in the allowance are recorded as a component of operating expenses; reductions in the allowance are recorded when receivables are subsequently collected or written-off.
 Past due receivable balances are written-off when the Company's efforts have been unsuccessful in collecting the amount due.

-The following table presents the balance in the allowance for doubtful accounts and activity for the periods presented.
+The following table presents the balance in the allowance for doubtful accounts and activity:

-Years Ended December 31,
+Successor Predecessor

-2 011 2010
+Year Ende December 3 2013 Period fro Acquisitio (March 26, 2 to December 2012 on 2012) Januar Ma od from ry 1, 2012 to arch 25, 2012 Decen Ended lber 31, 011

-Beginning balance \$ 1 \$ 1
+Beginning balance \$ 1 \$ 1 \$ 1 \$ 1

 Additions: charged to cost and expenses

 Deductions: write-off of uncollectible accounts

 Other

-Ending balance \$ 1 \$ 1
+Ending balance \$ 1 \$ 1 \$ 1 \$ 1